Beginner’s Guide to Router Bits

 Router Bit Kits

 Many companies have router bit kits with many of the previously mentioned bits.
 One example is the Freud 15 Piece Advanced Bit Set.
-The set includes all of the router bits mentioned above and five additional bits.
+The set includes all the router bits mentioned above and five additional bits.
 It comes in a shadow box case, so you can easily see the router bits inside, which can be mounted on a wall or bench.
 All of the bits in this set have 1/4-inch shanks.
-Router bit kits are great for just getting started and can help lessen the confusion when starting out.
+Router bit kits are great for getting started and can help lessen the confusion.

 Final Thoughts